SchweizerischeBundesbahnen/api-principles/maturity/maturity.md

 ---

-## `Must` APIs provide automated tests
+## `MUST` APIs provide automated tests

 An API must provide at least one staging environment with full functionality and *close-to-production* testdata.

 #### Rational
 {: .no_toc }

-A productionlike testing environment increases ...
+A production-like testing environment increases ...
 - speed in implementing new features in the API.
 - changeability and maintainability rates.
 - operational stability (e.g. less unknown side-effects).